 \section{SNN with Radix Encoding}

-Different from traditional ANN, where the input and output of the neurons are real numbers.
-In SNN, the input/output is a group of spikes, called spike trains.
-The spike trains are normally equal in length.
-Mathematically, we can express a spike train in Equation~(\ref{sequence}).
+We can mathematically verify the effectiveness of radix-encoded SNN on image classification.
+First of all, a spike train can be expressed in Equation~(\ref{sequence}).
 Each element in the spike train stands for the existence of the spike.
 By definition, $s(t)$ equals $1$ if the spike exists at time step $t$, and equals $0$ if not. $T$ is the length of the spike train.